 Resilience.
-The week after the fire, there was a Time Magazine article on the psychology of resilience.
+The week after the fire, a national magazine had a cover piece on the psychology of resilience.
 Dr. Philip Keller, one of the field’s leading researchers, explained that a key elements of a psyche that can bounce back is a history of hard times.
-It turns out facing challenges and difficulties is the only way to learn to flex and strengthen the “meeting challenges” muscle.
+Facing challenges and difficulties is the only way to learn to flex and strengthen the “meeting challenges” muscle.
 People who have an easy life are those who sink when faced with catastrophe.
-Dr. Keller believe this to the extent that he felt, as a father, it was his duty to teach his offspring to face life-threatening challenges.
-As a result, when his children turned 18, he took them on a life-threatening adventure, to fight their way out of the Amazon jungle or up and down an oxygen-deprived peak.
+Dr. Keller believes this to the extent that he felt, as a father, it was his duty to teach his offspring to face life-threatening challenges.
+As a result, when each child turned 18, he took them on a life-threatening adventure, to fight their way out of the Amazon jungle or up and down an oxygen-deprived mountain peak.
 What his children had in common, upon returning home alive, was two-fold.
 The progeny now knew they could survive almost anything—losing that job interview wasn’t that big a deal—and, each told their father they never wanted to speak to him again.
 Lucky me!
 Our family was facing a true life challenge and it wasn’t my fault!
-I didn’t set the house on fire.
 We could face this ultimate challenge together, and the kids didn’t have to hate me for putting them through it.

 Identity.
 It’s funny, how much of our identity has to do with this is where I live, this is my stuff; my grandmother’s rock collection, my mother’s beloved Lladro angels, the ribbon I won at the 3rd grade science fair.
 Each reflects a time and place, a series of choices and experiences.
 When they’re gone, who are you?
 With the exception of my children’s first two years, we had always lived in this house.
 Now, when the kids came home, we lived somewhere temporary.
 And it was okay—good, even.
 It proved that we were a family no matter where we were.
 I was a writer even without my office or my books or papers.
 I found I had to write, to remain sane.
 In fact, the things that were authentic held fast and proved to be strong and deep.
 And we put up a sign in the foyer: Life takes you to unexpected places.
 Love always brings you home.

 Then a list of things that did not survive the fire, 3,000 of them, from Mario Kart game cartridge to living room sofa—were presented to us in a grid.
-I was to go through these items and give the insurance company the price for which they were purchased, any time during the last 30 years.
-To get any money, this multi-page document had to be finished.
-It became the storm cloud over my head.
-No matter how much I got done in a day, if I hadn’t correctly priced 3 Energizer 160 blue flashlights and a 6 specific Hummel figurines and 60 other line items, I was cursed, a failure, a lay-about.
-There aren’t words enough to thank the friends who helped take on this task as we all became Internet mavens.
+I was to go through these items and give the insurance company the price for which they were purchased, at any time during the last 30 years.

 It became a year of slogging.
-Not only through unending paper work, but of phone calls and meetings and suddenly redoing—not just your kitchen, but every room in your house!
-Usually, if planning to remodel, I would have spent months looking at various options.
-But now, I suddenly needed options for everything.
-And it had all be approved and fit into the reconstruction budget.
+Not only through unending paper work, but of phone calls and meetings and signing off on a million things.
+Usually, when you redo a room, say, your kitchen, you have happy months of planning and choosing.
+When you have to do every room at once, and instantly, it’s not the same joie de vivre.
 Also, the house had to be brought up to current code—no grandfathering in!
 That meant, among other things, a brand new $10,000 egress from the basement.

-You get the idea.
 Even with a contractor we trusted and insurance adjusters who were on our side, It was never-ending.
-(And TiVo, stop charging us for service to an empty house and dead machines.
+(And TiVo, stop charging us for service to an empty house and melted machines.
 This is my fifth call!
 Stop it!)
 Meanwhile, none of my other obligations had gone away.
 Prioritizing was key, and keeping on keeping on, even when it felt like another day of chewing Kleenex, was absolutely necessary.
 When life becomes a marathon and you have no choice but to run it, you find an endurance you never knew you had.

 There also became an obvious choice between holding on and mourning each thing, making life a continual pit of quicksand, or, (as was popular at the time), thanking each thing for its service and continuing on.
 Until I was shopping on Thanksgiving weekend with my then-college freshman daughter, and she said, “So we’ve lost all our Christmas ornaments—even the ones Jonathan and I made when we were little?”
 Somehow, that did it.
 I became the unhinged woman sobbing in the lighting aisle of Lowe’s.

 Gratitude.
 Once you’ve had a catastrophe, it becomes open season for everyone else’s horror stories.
 You hear of people who lost loved ones or pets in their fire, of people who had no insurance and lost everything, of people who had insurance that would only repaint the puce wall puce and replace a 23-year-old red fringe chair with an identical 23-year-old red fringe chair.
 We’re grateful that State Farm (who has now dropped us, by the way) wanted what our mortgage holder wanted: the dwelling to be worth as much or more than it had been, pre-fire.
 It could have been so much worse.
-Even our cat Crystal, who was so freaked out by the fire and all the subsequent strangers that she ran away and refused to be held and put into a carrier to move to our Meanwhile House, was eventually caught in a Have-A-Heart trap and is now back, calm and happy, in the bosom of the family.
+Even our cat Crystal, who was so freaked out by the fire and all the subsequent strangers that she ran away, was eventually caught in a Have-A-Heart trap and is now back, calm and happy, in the bosom of the family.